OzgurYatmaz/MultiPayAPI/README.md

-# Spring Boot Project simulating a payment service with multiple payment service providers
+# Spring Boot Project simulating a payment api integrated with multiple mock payment service providers
+## (This Project is not completed yet)

-This is the improved version of the  <a href=https://github.com/OzgurYatmaz/FirisbeInterview>following</a> project
+This is the improved version of the  <a href=https://github.com/OzgurYatmaz/FirisbeInterview>following</a> project. <br>
+In this version it is possible to send payment requests to many external payment service providers.

 ### How to run the project